 Usually we burn wood and use its energy for heating.
+We can burn biomass in waste-to-energy plants to produce steam for making electricity, or we can burn it to provide heat for industries and homes.
 Burning, however, is not the only way to convert biomass energy into a usable energy source.
-There are four ways:
+There are three other ways: